JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 ```

 !!! info "Star us on GitHub!"
-    If you have found this package useful, please consider starring it on [GitHub](https://github.com/JuliaDynamics/TransitionIndicators.jl).
+    If you have found this package useful, please consider staridgereging it on [GitHub](https://github.com/JuliaDynamics/TransitionIndicators.jl).
     This gives us an accurate lower bound of the (satisfied) user count.

 ## [Content] (@id content)